Posted on 4th April, 2017 by Sean Nugent

 Games can assist with a wide range of learning needs, including therapeutic use (for example, dealing with trauma) or as a way of maintaining adherence to a treatment protocol.
 Our organisation developed a game called AIIR to ensure that young people taking part in an asthma trial stayed on the programme.
 Getting adults to stay continually involved in a two-year trial can be a mammoth task, let alone children.
 Using the format of a game, AIIR’s engaging design actively encouraged participation from the younger audience in a competitive gameplay environment.
 Participants posted their results directly into the game, with the result that after two years, 100% of participants stayed on the trial.
 This is a significant improvement compared to a normal rate of around 70%.

 Technology is having – and will continue to have – a big impact on healthcare and Pharma.
 As a learning technologies solutions provider, LEO Learning has been leading the way on embedding games and learning tech into patient-focused behaviour and learning.
 As new technology emerges, we are looking for ways to integrate this into impactful elearning programmes for a variety of audiences – whether that’s doctors, patients, nurses or technicians.

-Check out our free pharmaceutical industry learning ebook, which looks at global challenges facing the pharmaceutical and life sciences industry or get in touch if you’d like to speak to a LEO expert.
+Check out our free pharmaceutical industry learning ebook, which looks at global challenges facing the pharmaceutical and life sciences industry or get in touch if you’d like to speak to a LEO Learning expert.

-Sean Nugent is a Senior Account Director at LEO.
+Sean Nugent is a Senior Account Director at LEO Learning.